vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 Read more about the routes [here](https://github.com/Zewo/Router)

 To build your packages, type: `swift build`.
-Dependencies are downloaded into Packages directory, as a git checked out for given git tags.
+Dependencies are downloaded into Packages directory, as a full-featured git repositories, checked out for given git tags.

 	ls Packages/
 	C7-0.8.1                      HTTPParser-0.7.4              POSIX-0.5.1